SkyKings-Guild/SkyKings/README.md

     - If a irl trader / scammer is in our system, it will send a message to all servers that person is in!

+    - You can also configure the bot to ban, kick, or give a role to scammers and IRL traders!

 - Verification System

     - You can use this bot to verify in other servers, and you will be verified in **all servers you are in** that has the bot also in it!